 2. The importance is not the results but the journey

 The materials-tools used are auto-corrective.
-One of the keys to learning and life is that mistakes are inevitable. it’s impossible to be perfect.
-If someone gets 100% on a test then the person isn’t perfect, the test is imperfect.
+One of the keys to learning and life is that mistakes are inevitable.
+It’s impossible to be perfect.
+If someone gets 100% on a test, then the person isn’t perfect, the test is imperfect.
 A mistake is the end-result of a journey.
 A math solution is the result of the method of calculation.
 What’s important is to realize that the method is lacking something.
-Focus on reorganizing the method and you’ll reach the answer.
-Montessori kids will first make a mistake–inserting different objects into their respective holes–then they’ll try something different until they see it works, then they’ll do it again and again until they comprehend, by themselves, what’s happening.
+Focus on reorganizing the method, and you’ll reach the answer.
+Montessori kids will first make a mistake, inserting different objects into their respective holes, then they’ll try something different until they see it works.
+Then, the kids will repeat it again and again until they comprehend, by themselves, what’s happening.

 We all make mistakes.
-But do we learn the right method FROM our mistakes?
+But do we grasp the right method FROM our mistakes?
 Do we learn where we went wrong so we can correct it next time?
 That’s a life-lesson.
-Watch the video to learn about the journey.
+Watch the video to find out about the journey.

 3. Practical Life Skills

 Lifelong principles to live by–that’s what we all sorely need.
-Solving problems (fitting odd shapes in the right space), social skills (interacting freely with other kids of different ages and races), discovery (of new smells and sounds), independence (choice of tools to work with), Auto-learning (there won’t always be someone there to push you), auto-discipline (tidying up material when you’ve finished), manners (waiting your turn for tools), error-correction (seeing you’ve stepped over the line).
+Solving problems like fitting odd shapes in the right space, social skills, interacting freely with other kids of different ages and races and discovery of new smells and sounds.
+Other keys include independence to choose tools to work with, and auto-learning, realizing there won’t always be someone there to push you.
+Not forgetting, auto-discipline by tidying up material when you’ve finished, manners, like waiting your turn for tools and error-correction by seeing you’ve stepped over the line.

-Through all of the physical exercises and learning of facts and figures, learning life skills is the most important lesson both children and adults can learn.
-Getting the correct result and high marks is wonderful, but reaching that result by applying the proper mental attitudes and ensuing actions is by far the biggest benefit of learning.In solving problems the correct result is wonderful, but the proper mental attitudes and ensuing actions to reach that answer are by far the biggest benefit of learning.
+Through all the physical exercises and learning of facts and figures, learning life skills is the most crucial lesson both children and adults can grasp.
+Getting the correct result and high marks are terrific.
+But reaching that result by applying the proper mental attitudes and ensuing actions is by far the most significant benefit of learning.In solving problems the correct result is wonderful, but the proper mental attitudes and ensuing actions to reach that answer are by far the biggest benefit of learning.
 Click To Tweet

 Learning never ends.
 Learning is another human singularity.

-This blog post is an excerpt from chapter 10.6 of the book Audit of the Universe
+This blog post is an excerpt from chapter 1.6 of the book Audit of Humankind.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Bears Don’t Learn to Ride Bicycles.
+Please use the Social Network links just below to share this information from The Explanation, Bears Don’t Learn to Ride Bicycles.
 Humans Learn That and Much More